 Creases on the face or in the clothes we wear with Throwback Thursday Thankful Thursday & Kat’s Workshop

-Whether you’re young or the young at heart let’s enjoy this day which is precisely what I’m going to do.
-Rain’s art theme is creases.
-The first thing to come to mind was to draw an elderly person which I sketched.
+The first thing to come to mind was to draw an elderly woman which I sketched.
 One’s experiences through the life reveals itself on the face.
-Celebrities or those with money tend to want to remove these character lines and I admit part of me likes the idea but truthfully I don’t want to erase the evidence of time.
+Celebrities and those with money tend to remove these character lines.
+I admit, I like the idea but truthfully I don’t want to erase the evidence of time.
 I count myself blessed.
-Creases can be found in clothing in the way the material hangs or folds which came to mind while looking at an Art Frahm’s vintage pinup girl wearing a black sheer nighty.
-Today, I’m sharing two different Procreate designs.

 Passage of time revealed by small lines and creases on the face